mcphee11/audio-connector-elevenlabs/README.md

 ## Server settings

-When running the server there are some environement variables that are used for the configuration:
+When running the server there are some environment variables that are used for the configuration:

 ```
 AH_PORT (optional - default 8081)